 Thank God Jef changed his mind!

 The two were exceptionally cute together on this week’s episode in Prague — did you see the marionette puppet show they produced?! — professing their love through puppets!
-(If you haven’t seen it yet you can watch it here).
 It doesn’t get any cuter!
 Bravo Bachelorette producers!!!

 So I hope the Mormon situation does not become an issue.
 I have to confess that tonight’s episode changed my favorite from Arie to Jef.
 Mormon or not, it’s impossible not to root for these two after this week’s show.